Skip to content

 wandb.init()

-In the above code, wandb.init() will simultaneously initialize swanlab, with the project name, experiment name, and configuration matching the project, name, and config in wandb.init().
-Therefore, you do not need to manually initialize swanlab.
+With this implementation, wandb.init() will simultaneously initialize SwanLab, using the same project, name, and config parameters from wandb.init().
+Therefore, you don’t need to manually initialize SwanLab.

-Another approach is to manually initialize swanlab first, then run the wandb code.
+Another approach is to manually initialize SwanLab first before running Wandb code.

 python